 Try to keep their routine the same as long as possible.

 They will forget how to dress themselves.
 You will need to give them verbal cues to help them dress themselves.
 Short, simple step by step instructions work best.
 Such as "put your foot in".
 Only give one command at a time and wait until that task is complete before you move to the next one.
 Be patient!
 If you try to hurry them they will get frustrated.

+Try to continue with the clothing style they are used to.
 They may refuse to change clothes.
 This is very common.
 If this is a problem in your house, bath time is a good time to remove the old clothing from sight.
 You may also have to become very persuasive and creative with getting them to change clothes.

 Their motor skills will decline.
 They will have problems with snaps, zippers, and buttons.
 Comfortable, simple clothing will be the easiest to manage when they reach the middle stage.